MicrosoftDocs/quantum-docs/articles/optimization-rangeschedule.md

 ```

 Some solvers allow you to specify an instance of the RangeSchedule class as an input.
-A RangeSchedule can be created with two different types of schedules. (either linear or geometric)
+A RangeSchedule can be created with two different types of schedules (either linear or geometric).
 We recommend reviewing our [Solver Inputs](/azure/quantum/optimization-input-formats) documentation for more details.